Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

   For all other controllers, we use these heuristics to decide whether to render a template, raise an error for a missing template, or respond with 204 No Content:

   First, if we DO find a template, it's rendered.
 Template lookup accounts for the action name, locales, format, variant, template handlers, and more (see render for details).

+## Fri 14, August 2020 *[ ActionController part 6 ]*
+- **Instrumentation:** Adds instrumentation to several ends in ActionController::Base.
+It also provides some hooks related with process_action.
+This allows an ORM like Active Record and/or DataMapper to plug in ActionController and show related information.
+- **Live:** There are a few caveats with this module.
+You cannot write headers after the response has been committed (Response#committed? will return truthy).
+Calling write or close on the response stream will cause the response object to be committed.
+Make sure all headers are set before calling write or close on your stream.
+  - **SSE:** This class provides the ability to write an SSE (Server Sent Event) to an IO stream.
+The class is initialized with a stream and can be used to either write a JSON string or an object which can be converted to JSON.